 - Sh-Boom (Life Could Be A Dream) The Crew Cuts

-I’m trying to lean towards songs that you might not have heard (or heard for a while), but it’s really hard for March and April because surely they’re the cleanest and poppiest of months, no?
-So if The Monkees aren’t quite your thing, keep your head down till May and beyond.
+I’m trying to lean towards songs that you might not have heard (or heard for a while), but it’s really hard for April because, like June, it’s rather a poppy month, no?
+So if The Monkees aren’t quite your thing, keep your head down till July and beyond.
 The music slowly gets grittier as the year rolls on.

 Talking of The Monkees though, a good story don’t you think?
 An artificially assembled group (the first ever ‘manufactured boy band’ I think) who got heartsick with being plastic pop spods, rebelled against the studio, took LSD, set fire to the post office, sacked their managers, locked themselves away to write some good songs, succeeded, had some hits, built a huge unicorn out of scrap metal and then vanished in Borneo never to be seen again.
 The stuff of legend.